EgorUgchv/flashCardsJava/README.md

 docker compose up -d
 ```

-Though, you can go to `http:localhost:80/add-cards` and input data.
+Then you can go to `http:localhost:80/add-cards` and input data.

 ![add-cards Page](/img/add-cardsPage.png)